orange-cloudfoundry/matomo-cf-service/examples/java-web/README.md

 * APPNAME: this is the name of the CF app that will be deployed for this example.

-* MATOMOSERVINST: this is the name of the instance of the Matomo service that will be ccreated to track this example application.
+* MATOMOSERVINST: this is the name of the instance of the Matomo service that will be created to track this example application.

 * BUILDPACK: this the name of the [Java](https://docs.cloudfoundry.org/buildpacks/java/) buildpack as instanciated within your own CloudFoundry platform.